kyma-project/test-infra/docs/prow/workload-clusters.md

 ## Prow design

 Prow accesses workload clusters using X.509 client certificates and the **cluster-admin** role.
-Certificates are combined in to kubeconfig file and stored as a secret on prow cluster.
+Certificates are combined into a kubeconfig file and stored as a secret on a Prow cluster.
 Jobs use context names to indicate target workload cluster to run.

 ```